GeoscienceAustralia/AusPIX-crosswalk-code/README.md

 'geom': '0101000020E61000002EC95CF696A36240A837931E91A941C0'

 As development occurs more URI's and more datasets (some from other tables) will be added.
-Descriptions of each field are available from the dtata base and may be ported in future development sprints
+Descriptions of each field are available from the dtata base and may be ported in future development sprints.

+#Supporting Code
+Supporting code is included, to allow others to build crosswalk tables and manage processes.

 References:
 https://iopscience.iop.org/article/10.1088/1755-1315/34/1/012012/pdf